-- Force your big toe down, steering it towards the inside of the foot.
+- Force your big toe down, steering it toward the inside of the foot.

-- Hold this position for 5 seconds and then bring your foot to a resting position.
+- Hold this position for 5 seconds, and then bring your foot to the resting position.

 - Stand on your bare feet while keeping your knees bent and heels turned in.